dbgrande/GrandeModular/README.md

 **A 1-TET through 34-TET microtonal quantizer.**

-**v1.3.0 update:** The intervals for QuantIntervals needed to be updated.
-This means that any save files using this module will need to have the selected intervals updated.
+**v1.3.0 update:**

 - After releasing this module, I discovered that I didn't have proper octave complements for 16 intervals.
 For example 35:24 has a complement of 48:35, which exceeded my target of 36, so it wasn't included.

-- I finally came up with a solution I liked—if I added the 13-limit intervals, I could still keep the ratio numbers ≤ 36.

-- So now all intervals have proper octave complements, 10:7 and 7:5 are in the center like they're supposed to be, and all the other interval pairs are arranged symmetrically around them.
+- My solution was to replace these unmatched intervals with 13-limit ones.
+That way I could still keep the ratio numbers ≤ 36.
+So now all intervals have proper octave complements, 10:7 and 7:5 are in the center like they're supposed to be, and all the other interval pairs are arranged symmetrically around them.

-**v1.2.0 update:** I've drastically simplified the controls for QuantIntervals.
-This in turn allowed me to make the mapping between intervals and notes much more direct.

-- Since musical scales typically have five to ten notes, the **only** way to now add notes is by individually using the interval buttons.

-- I've also added a separate note display so that intervals and notes can both always be seen.

-- And finally, I've made **all** the lights also buttons (all 101 of them).
-Pressing any light highlights *(if they exist)* the corresponding note on the note display, and **all** the corresponding intervals on the interval display.
+-  However, this means that any save files created with an older version of this module need to have the selected intervals updated.

+- In addition, Round, Equi-, and Tolerance are no longer randomized.

+**v1.2.0 update:** Controls were simplified and a separate note display was added.

 For this quantizer the valid notes are defined indirectly by pitch intervals.

-- The interval buttons select desired pitch intervals, which now include all 13-Limit intervals where the ratio and its octave complement are less than or equal to 36.
+- The interval buttons select desired pitch intervals, which **(new for v1.3.0)** now include all 13-limit intervals where the ratio and its octave complement are less than or equal to 36.

 - However, these intervals need to be mapped to notes in the selected temperament.
 Valid notes are those that match selected intervals within the specified tolerance.
 These are indicated by a blue light, with the brightness indicating how close the match is.
+In addition **(new for v1.2.0),** the valid notes are also displayed on the numbered lights to the right.

 - Only the closest intervals are generally highlighted.
 With so many intervals, it's common for more than one to be within tolerance of a valid note.